You are here: Home > Program in Perinatal Research and Obstetrics

 Director: Roberto Romero, MD

 The Program in Perinatal Research and Obstetrics (PPRO) conducts clinical and laboratory research on maternal and fetal diseases responsible for excessive infant mortality in the United States.
 The Program focuses on the mechanisms of disease responsible for premature labor and delivery, with particular emphasis on the role of subclinical intrauterine infection and inflammation.
 The prenatal diagnosis of congenital anomalies is also a major area of interest.

-The Perinatology Research Branch was created by Public Law (1993) to address the causes of excessive infant mortality in the United States.
+The Perinatology Research Branch was created by Public Law (1993) to address the causes of the excessive infant mortality in the United States.
 The Branch, now called the Program in Perinatal Research in Obstetrics, uses a multidisciplinary approach to study complications of pregnancy, which include the disciplines of Maternal-Fetal Medicine, Neonatology, Placental Pathology, Perinatal Epidemiology, and High-Dimensional Biology (genomics, proteomics, metabolomics, and computational biology), as well as Immunology, Microbiology, and Nanomedicine.
 The Program is currently housed in Detroit, Michigan, on the campus of Wayne State University and at the Detroit Medical Center.
-The location is appropriate because of the high perinatal and infant mortality in the city, as well as the contribution of ethnic social disparities to adverse pregnancy outcome.
-The PPRO provides state-of-the-art prenatal care to women enrolled in NICHD protocols and has made major contributions to the diagnosis of congenital anomalies and the understanding of the mechanisms of disease in premature labor/delivery and preeclampsia.
+The location is appropriate given the high perinatal and infant mortality in the city, as well as the contribution of ethnic social disparities to adverse pregnancy outcome.
+The PPRO provides state-of-the-art prenatal care to women enrolled in NICHD protocols and has made major contributions to the diagnosis of congenital anomalies and the understanding of mechanisms of disease in premature labor/delivery and preeclampsia.